build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 ## Conclusion

 Choosing the right AWS storage class and tools can be confusing, but with enough information you can confidently select the best solutions for your applications.
-For more information about AWS storage service, check out [Choosing an AWS storage service] (https://aws.amazon.com/getting-started/decision-guides/storage-on-aws-how-to-choose/?sc_channel=el&sc_campaign=costwave&sc_content=storage-cost-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+For more information about AWS storage service, check out [Choosing an AWS storage service](https://aws.amazon.com/getting-started/decision-guides/storage-on-aws-how-to-choose/?sc_channel=el&sc_campaign=costwave&sc_content=storage-cost-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).